dhammon/AttacksAndCountermeasures/textbook/04-NetworkServices.md

 > ```
 > With `dsniff` installed, the `dns.txt` file created, and the network interface identified, start the `dnsspoof` server.
 Make sure to replace `INTERFACE` with the network interface identified in the last command.
 > ```bash
-> sudo dnsspoof -I INTERFACE -f dns.txt
+> sudo dnsspoof -i INTERFACE -f dns.txt
 > ```
 > #### Step 2 - Configure Windows DNS Setting
 > In this step, you will modify the Windows interface DNS settings to use the Ubuntu VM.
 From the Windows VM, open the Control Panel's Network Connections panel.
 Right-click “Ethernet” and select “Properties” to launch the interface property window.
 With the interface properties window opened, select “Internet Protocol Version 4 (TCP/IPv4)” and press the “Properties” button.
 Select the “Use the following DNS server addresses:” radio button and enter the IP address of the Ubuntu VM.
 Press “Ok” and close out the windows that were opened for the network settings.